mangust404/drupal/README.md

   - Syslog
   - System
   - Taxonomy

-Module tests on the way:
   - Tracker
   - Translation
   - Trigger
   - Update
- - Upload
+  - Upload (written from the scratch)

+Module tests on the way:
  - User

-Modules without tests:
+Core modules without tests:
  - OpenID (not significant)
  - Ping (not present in D7)
  - Throttle